 A Special Authority grants full benefit status to a medication that would otherwise be a partial benefit or a limited coverage drug.
-All requests for Special Authority coverage must be submitted by your health care practitioner.
+Your health care practitioner must submit the request for Special Authority.

 Special Authorities are normally granted for a specific drug for an individual patient.
-In some cases, a Special Authority exemption may be granted to a physician or a physician specialty group Exemptions provide coverage of a specific drug for all patients of a physician or specialty group.
+In some cases, a Special Authority exemption may be granted to a physician or a physician specialty group.
+Exemptions provide coverage of a specific drug for all patients of a physician or a group of specialists.

 Special Authority coverage begins the day the information is entered into PharmaNet, the B.C. computer network that links all BC pharmacies to a central set of databases.
-Depending on the individual drug, Special Authority coverage may be for a limited time (for example, six months) or be indefinite.
+Special Authority coverage may be for a limited time (for example, six months) or be indefinite.